jallen2034/passwordKeeperSpringBoot/README.md

 ### TypeScript Integration

-Since the project's inception, TypeScript has been incrementally added to enhance type safety and code quality.
+Since the project's inception, TypeScript has been incrementally added to enhance type safety and improved code quality.

 ### Setup Instructions (Backend)